senthalan2/react-native-rdservice-fingerprintscanner/README.md

     console.log(error, 'DEVICE DRIVER NOT FOUND'); //Failed to get device information });

-captureFinger(pidOptions) //you can pass pidOptions (optional) to "captureFinger(pidOptions)"" method otherwise it takes DEFAULT_PID_OPTIONS
+captureFinger(pidOptions) // You can pass pidOptions (optional) to the "captureFinger" method; otherwise, it will use DEFAULT_PID_OPTIONS.
   .then((response) => {
     console.log(response, 'FINGER CAPTURE'); // FingerPrint Response
   })